Physics of Absorption

 This page introduces the physical processes that lead to absorption of light by an atom or molecule.
-Beginning with a few concepts from quantum mechanics, we qualitatively show why a molecule like chlorophyll has an absorption spectrum that is unique to that molecule.
+Beginning with a few basic concepts from quantum mechanics, we qualitatively show why a molecule like chlorophyll has an absorption spectrum that is unique to that molecule.

 The terminology of quantum mechanics can be confusing.
 Physicists tend to speak of quantum numbers (principle, azimuthal, magnetic, and spin); chemists talk about orbitals and shells and subshells.
 Both groups are describing the same thing in ways that best ﬁt their respective needs.
 There are also various graphical ways to represent the arrangement and energies of electrons in an atom or molecule.

 An electron orbital refers to the size and shape of the three-dimensional spatial region where an electron is likely to be found, say with probability, at any moment.
 The term emphatically does not imply that electrons buzz around nuclei in well deﬁned orbits like planets going around the Sun.
 Such an image from classical physics is completely wrong as a way to visualize atoms.
 If an analogy is needed, it is perhaps permissible to think of “orbital” as loosely corresponding to “energy level.”
 However, in many cases, diﬀerent orbitals correspond to the same energy, in which case the energy levels are said to be “degenerate.”